Skip to Main Content

 Government Documents

-• GovInfo US government publications in PDF, including legislative history documents, the US Code, and the Federal Register
+• GovInfo US government publications in PDF, including legislative history documents, the US Code, the Federal Register, and the CFR (annual edition)

 • Hein Online: Scanned PDF images in its US Code, US Congressional Documents, US Statutes at Large libraries, and CFR and Federal Register libraries